dioptre/CloudbrainAnalysis/README.md

 ## Run Analysis and Visualization in One Call
+Sometimes, you might prefer to start/stop the AnalysisService.py and VisualizationServer.py in their own separate terminal window, and this is supported.
+However, for convenience, most people will want to start/stop both at once.
-You can start both processes by a convenience script at root dir called "run.py"
+You can start both processes by a script at root dir called "run.py"
 ```
-python run.py -i octopicorn -c localhost -n openbci
+python {CloudbrainAnalysis path}/run.py -i octopicorn -c localhost -n openbci
 ```

-In the future, this will likely be the preferred method, since visualization and analysis will share certain startup variablse, like device name and id, not to mention, they will probably also be pulling from a common config file.
-At present, the config file "conf.yml" is only used in the AnalysisModules folder.
+In the future, this will likely be the preferred method, since visualization and analysis will share certain startup variables, like *device name* and *device id*, not to mention, they will probably also be pulling from a common config file.
+At present, the config file **conf.yml** is only used in the AnalysisModules folder.

 ### To Do